 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
 Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
-If you have any questions about this report or concerning your water, please contact Fayetteville PWC at (910) 483-1382.
+If you have any questions about this report or concerning your water, please contact Jason Green at (910) 624-8214.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please visit our website at https://www.faypwc.com.
+If you want to learn more, please attend any of our regularly scheduled online meetings.
+The schedule can be accessed at faypwc.com/commission-meetings/.